-How can I resolve "The flash row is not valid for the selected array" error in the Bootloader Host for PSoC® 3, PSoC 4, or PSoC 5LP bootloader designs?
+How to resolve "The flash row is not valid for the selected array" error in the Bootloader Host for PSoC® 3, PSoC 4, or PSoC 5LP bootloader designs?

-This error appears when the Bootloader Host application attempts to bootload the .cyacd file to the bootloader area of flash or portions of memory that are write-protected.
-Unless specified, a bootloadable application occupies flash starting from the next empty flash row to the bootloader application.
-If there is a conflict with a bootloader flash row or due to protection settings, bootloading to the next flash row will not be allowed.
+This error appears when the Bootloader Host application attempts to bootload the bootloader area of flash or portion of memory that is Write-protected.
+Unless specified, a bootloadable application starts at the next empty flash row to the dependent bootloader application.
+If there is a conflict between the pre-programmed bootloader regarding the bootloader flash area or flash row protection settings, bootloading will not be allowed.

-For example, consider a product with a bootloader programmed (say, Bootloader A).
+For example, consider a product on field with a bootloader programmed (say, Bootloader A).
 Assume you are updating the build with the latest version of PSoC Creator Components.
-Let us call the updated bootloader as Bootloader B. Now, if a new bootloadable is built with the .hex and .elf dependency files corresponding to Bootloader B, you may face the invalid flash row error when bootloading the new application.
+Let us call the updated bootloader as Bootloader B. Now, if a new bootloadable is built with the .hex and .elf dependency to Bootloader B, you may face the invalid flash row error while bootloading the new application on the field.
 This may be because of these reasons:

-- Bootlader B may consume less flash rows, but the preprogrammed Bootloader A consumed more flash rows.
-So, the new .cyacd file is attempting to bootload the preprogrammed bootloader rows of Bootlader A, which is not allowed.
+- Bootlader B may consume less flash rows, but the preprogrammed Bootloader A occupies more flash rows.
+So, the new .cyacd file is attempting to bootload the pre-programmed bootloader rows, which is not allowed.

-- This is an implicit issue due to the reason stated above.
-More rows of Booloader A may have been “Write Protected” compared to the actual number of rows used by Booltoader B. In that case, the new .cyacd file is attempting to bootload protected rows.
+- More rows of Booloader A may have been “Write Protected” compared to the actual number of rows used by Booltoader B. In that case, the new .cyacd file is attempting to bootload protected rows.

 Note that any functional modifications in Bootloader B (compared to A) will not be reflected in the actual application even if Bootloader B is set as a dependency.
 This is because Booltoader B is not reprogrammed to the device.